kouwenhovenlab/v0_characterization/README.md

 ## Installation

-* Clone this repository
+1. Clone this repository
-* In the command prompt (or terminal, or Anaconda prompt), from the root of the cloned repository, install this using pip like this: `pip install --no-deps -e .`
+2. In the command prompt (or terminal, or Anaconda prompt), from the root of the cloned repository, install this package using pip like this: `pip install --no-deps -e .` (the `-e` argument removes the need for reinstalling the package once local changes has been made)